n-claes/amrvac/doc/slices.md

 The total number of slices is specified by _nslices_.
 The implementation obtains a properly Morton ordered subdimensional forest with the same levels as the original simulation, such that the output can be used for restarts in lower dimension.

-In the standard configuration, AMRVAC will thus output _*.dat_ files that can also be used with _convert_, once the dimensionality of the problem and geometry has been set properly by _setamrvac_.
-This involves recompilation of the code.
+Currently there are three fileformats available for the slices.
+These are:

+1. _.dat_ files which are legacy MPI-AMRVAC snapshot files.
+From these, the code can in fact be restarted if re-build for one dimension less.  _slice_type = 'dat'_.
+2. _.csv_ files which write comma-separated value ASCII data. _slice_type = 'csv'_
+3. _.vtu_ files which directly output the slice transformed to Cartesian coordinates using the calc_grid subroutine. _slice_type = 'vtu'_.
+This is the default.

+The different types are provided in the filelist namelist:
+     &filelist;
+            slice_type = 'vtu'
+     /

 The output filename is composed of the direction and offset values.
 For example, the first slice output name reads _filenameout-d1-x.600-nXXXX.dat_ and analoge for the other two slices.
 Note, that the order of the (reduced) dimensions in the resulting output files